Actor portrayals of those experiencing Pseudobulbar Affect, or PBA, crying symptoms

 References: 1.
 NUEDEXTA [package insert].
 Rockville, MD: Otsuka America Pharmaceutical, Inc. 2.
 Work SS, Colamonico JA, Bradley WG, Kaye RE.
 Pseudobulbar affect: an under-recognized and under-treated neurological disorder.
 Adv Ther.
 2011;28(7):586-601.
 3. Brooks BR, Crumpacker D, Fellus J, Kantor D, Kaye RE.
 PRISM: a novel research tool to assess the prevalence of pseudobulbar affect symptoms across neurological conditions.
 PLoS ONE.
 2013;8(8):e72232.
 4. Foley K, Konetzka T, Bunin A, Yonan C. Prevalence of pseudobulbar affect symptoms and clinical correlates in nursing home residents.
 Int J Geriatr Psychiatry.
 2016;31(7):694-701.
 5. Ahmed A, Simmons Z. Pseudobulbar affect: prevalence and management.
 Ther Clin Risk Manag.
 2013:483-489.
 6. Pioro EP, Brooks BR, Cummings J, et al. Dextromethorphan plus ultra-low quinidine reduces pseudobulbar affect.
 Ann Neurol.
 2010;68(5):693-702.
 7. Hammond FM, Alexander DN, Cutler AJ, et al. PRISM II: an open-label study to assess effectiveness of dextromethorphan/quinidine for pseudobulbar affect in patients with dementia, stroke or traumatic brain injury.
 BMC Neurol.
 2016;16:89.

-INDICATION and IMPORTANT SAFETY INFORMATION for NUEDEXTA® (dextromethorphan HBr and quinidine sulfate)
+IMPORTANT SAFETY INFORMATION and INDICATION for NUEDEXTA® (dextromethorphan HBr and quinidine sulfate)

 IMPORTANT SAFETY INFORMATION